 Tutorials & learning portals

-AAV are versatile tools used by neuroscientists for expression and manipulation of neurons.
+World Wide Series Seminar AAV are versatile tools used by neuroscientists for expression and manipulation of neurons.
 Many scientists have benefited from the high-quality, ready-to-use AAV prep service from Addgene, a nonprofit plasmid repository.
-However, it can be challenging to determine which AAV tool and techniques are best to use for an experiment.

 KnowledgeSpace aims to be a globally-used, community-based, data-driven encyclopedia for neuroscience that links brain research concepts to data, models, and the literature that support them.
 Further it aims to serve as a framework where large-scale neuroscience projects can expose their data to the neuroscience community-at-large.